GNV Antares: History

-The ship was built by Nippon Kokan K.K.
+The ship was built in 1987 by Nippon Kokan K.K.
 Tsurumi Yard in Yokohama, Japan.
-The keel was laid in 1985 and was launched in 1986.
-Upon completion, the ship entered service in 1987 for North Sea Ferries, then a joint-venture between Dutch Nedlloyd and British P&O. The first years it sailed on the Rotterdam-Hull route with sister ship Norsea, replacing Norstar and Norland.
-The Norsun sailed under the Dutch flag and was owned by the Dutch half of the joint-venture, while the Norsea was British.
+The keel was laid in 1985 and the ship was launched in 1986.
+Upon completion, the ship entered service for North Sea Ferries, then a joint-venture between Dutch Nedlloyd and British P&O. The first years it sailed on the Rotterdam-Hull route with sister ship Norsea, replacing Norstar and Norland.
+Norsun sailed under the Dutch flag and was owned by the Dutch half of the joint-venture, while Norsea was British.